 An Engineering Masterpiece

 The next milestone was forced induction, an essential way of dramatically increasing power back in the days.
 The six banger got a twin-turbocharged system fitted with two longitudinally mounted intercoolers.
-Thanks to it, the CTR produced 463 horsepower at the rear wheels.
+Thanks to it, the vehicle produced 469 horsepower at the rear wheels and could accelerate from 0–100 km/h (62 mph) in 4.1 seconds.

 The CTR was a no-nonsense speed machine, fully focused on performance.
 A large portion of interior conveniences was removed in favor of track-focused features.
-Instead of two comfortable seats and a rear bench, there were lightweight Recaro bucket seats optimized for five-point strapping and a roll bar.
+Instead of two comfortable seats and a rear bench, there were lightweight Recaro bucket seats optimized for five-point strapping and an integrated roll cage.
 Curiously, the original 001 Yellowbird has air-conditioning installed.

 Finally, the car was clad in high impact yellow with custom 17-inch five spoke Speedline wheels.
 The CTR Yellowbird was thus born.

-Having been built from the ground up, the CTR got its own VIN numbers, meaning RUF was officially recognized as a car manufacturer rather than just a Porsche 911 tuner.
-Originally, RUF manufactured a run of 29 CTR Yellowbirds for the most discerning customers.
+Having been built from the ground up, the CTR got its own VIN numbers, meaning they were officially recognized as a car manufacturer rather than just a Porsche 911 tuner.
+Originally they manufactured a run of 29 Yellowbirds for the most discerning customers.
 Apart from the aboriginal run built from plain bodies bought from Porsche, RUF offered CTR conversions out of standard 911s brought by customers.

 RUF CTR on the road was unlike any Porsche